Distributed workflows that survive

 Handoff and enablement

-We deploy to your environment, validate production behavior using Temporal's event history and Web UI, and run working sessions with your engineering team covering how to add new workflows, how to use the patching API for future changes, and how to diagnose stuck or failed executions.
-You own the system and can operate it without us.
+We deploy to your environment, validate production behavior using Temporal's event history and Web UI, and run working sessions covering how to add new workflows, use the patching API, and diagnose stuck or failed executions - so you own and operate the system independently.

 Why Temporal's programming model is both its strength and its steepest adoption cost

 Temporal's core promise is durable execution: your workflow function runs as if the underlying infrastructure never fails.
-Temporal achieves this by recording every event in a workflow's lifecycle to a persistent event history and replaying that history to reconstruct workflow state after any crash or restart.
-The result is that you can write a workflow that sends an email, waits three days for a response, calls a billing API, and provisions a resource - and if the worker process dies at any point, execution resumes exactly where it left off without you writing a single line of checkpoint or retry code.
-For mid-market teams running complex multi-step processes across several systems, that is a meaningful operational improvement over cron jobs, message queues with manual dead-letter handling, or Step Functions state machines that require JSON definitions for every branch.
+Temporal records every event in a workflow's lifecycle to a persistent event history and replays it to reconstruct state after any crash or restart.
+You can write a workflow that sends an email, waits three days, calls a billing API, and provisions a resource - and if the worker dies, execution resumes exactly where it left off without a single line of checkpoint or retry code.
+That is a meaningful improvement over cron jobs, manual dead-letter handling, or Step Functions state machines requiring JSON definitions for every branch.

-The adoption cost is real, though.
-Temporal's determinism requirement - the rule that workflow code must produce the same output given the same event history on every replay - catches teams off guard.
-Calling a random number generator, reading the current time with a standard library call, or making a direct HTTP request inside workflow code all violate determinism and cause subtle, hard-to-diagnose bugs that only surface when a workflow replays after a failure.
-The fix is to move all non-deterministic operations into activities, but understanding where that boundary sits and how to test for violations requires experience with the execution model.
-Temporal provides a workflow replayer for testing, but teams that skip this step ship workflows that appear to work in development and break in production under real failure conditions.
+The adoption cost is real.
+Temporal's determinism requirement - workflow code must produce the same output given the same event history on every replay - catches teams off guard.
+Calling a random number generator, reading the current time, or making a direct HTTP request inside workflow code all violate determinism and cause bugs that only surface after a failure in production.
+The fix is to move non-deterministic operations into activities.
+Teams that skip Temporal's workflow replayer ship code that works in development and breaks under real failure conditions.

 What production Temporal operations actually look like at mid-market scale

 Running Temporal in production involves more than deploying the server and writing workflows.
-Worker configuration has a direct impact on throughput and cost: the max concurrent workflow task and activity task settings on each worker control how many executions run in parallel, and setting these too high causes resource exhaustion while setting them too low leaves capacity unused.
-Task queue design matters as well - routing high-priority workflows to dedicated task queues with dedicated workers prevents a surge of low-priority background jobs from starving time-sensitive customer-facing workflows.
-Temporal's Web UI gives you visibility into running and completed executions, but interpreting event histories and diagnosing stuck workflows requires familiarity with how Temporal schedules tasks and handles timeouts.
-Teams that treat Temporal as a black box and skip this operational knowledge accumulate a backlog of stuck executions they do not know how to resolve.
+Worker configuration directly impacts throughput and cost: max concurrent workflow task and activity task settings control parallel execution counts, and misconfiguring either wastes capacity or causes resource exhaustion.
+Task queue design matters - routing high-priority workflows to dedicated queues prevents low-priority background jobs from starving customer-facing workflows.
+Teams that skip learning how to interpret event histories and diagnose timeouts accumulate stuck executions they cannot resolve.

-Versioning is the other operational reality that mid-market teams underestimate.
-Once a workflow is running in production, you cannot change its code in a way that alters the sequence of events it produces - doing so causes replay failures for in-flight executions.
-Temporal's patching API lets you introduce conditional branches that execute new logic for new executions while preserving old behavior for existing ones, but using it correctly requires discipline and a clear deprecation process.
-Teams that do not establish a versioning practice early end up unable to deploy changes to long-running workflows without waiting for all in-flight executions to complete or forcing terminations.
-Getting this right from the start is one of the highest-value things an experienced implementation partner brings to a Temporal engagement.
+Versioning is the other reality teams underestimate.
+Once a workflow is in production, you cannot change its code in a way that alters the event sequence - doing so causes replay failures for in-flight executions.
+Temporal's patching API lets you introduce conditional branches running new logic for new executions while preserving old behavior, but using it correctly requires a clear deprecation process.
+Teams that skip a versioning practice end up unable to deploy changes without waiting for in-flight executions to complete or forcing terminations.
+Getting this right from the start is one of the highest-value things an implementation partner brings.

 Other Workflow Automation platforms we specialize in